ilmax/site/content/posts/k3s-raspberry-pi-worker/index.md

 ## Conclusions

 That's all it takes to add a K3s node to an existing cluster, if you have multiple nodes, you can simply repeat those steps multiple times.
-So far we installed a multinode cluster, but haven't implemented any of the features discussed in the first post, in the next post of the series though we will start to implement those capabilities.
+So far we installed a multinode cluster, so only implemented the first of the features discussed in the first post, in the next post of the series though we will start to implement the other capabilities.

 See you in the next post!